thycotic-ps/thycotic.secretserver/docs/getting_started/working_with/secretdependencies.md

 To delete the Dependencies on any given Secret first requires that you search for those Secrets.
 Pipeline support in the module allows you to stitch the functions together to delete **all** dependencies on each Secret.

 Removing a Secret Dependency is not reversible.
 It will permanently delete the object.
-{: .notice--warning}

-To get the enable and disabled dependencies, use the `-IncludeInactive` parameter shown in the examples below.
+> **Note** To get the enable and disabled dependencies, use the `-IncludeInactive` parameter shown in the examples below.
-{: .notice--info}

 ## Remove all based on Secret Template